deprecated-packages/symplify/packages/CodingStandard/README.md

 ```

-### Types should not be referenced via a fully/partially qualified name, but via a use statement
+### Types should not be referenced via a fully/partially qualified name, but via a use statement :wrench:

 - class: [`Symplify\CodingStandard\Fixer\Import\ImportNamespacedNameFixer`](/src/Fixer/Import/ImportNamespacedNameFixer.php)